 Section 162(m) of the Code places annual limitations on the deductibility by public companies of compensation in excess of \$1 million paid to each of the chief executive officer and the three most highly compensated other executive officers (other than the chief financial officer), unless, among other things, the compensation is performance-based.
-For compensation attributable to stock options, stock appreciation rights and other equity to qualify as performance-based, the plan under which such stock options, stock appreciation rights and other equity awards are granted must state a maximum number of shares with respect to which options and rights may be granted to an individual during a specified period and must be approved by the Company's shareholders.
+For compensation attributable to stock options, SARs, performance shares and other equity awards to qualify as performance-based, the plan under which such stock options and SARs are granted must state a maximum number of shares with respect to which options and rights may be granted to an individual during a specified period, must specify the persons eligible to participate in the plan, must set forth the permissible performance criteria which may be used for performance awards, and must be approved by the Company's shareholders.
 The 2003 Plan is intended to comply with the provisions of Section 162(m) so as to permit the Company to claim an income tax deduction for total remuneration paid in excess of \$1 million in any one year to the chief executive officer or the other three most highly compensated other executive officers (other than the chief financial officer), although the Company has not requested or received, and does not expect to receive a ruling from the Internal Revenue Service to that effect.
-The Company is asking shareholders to approve the Amendments, in part, to satisfy the requirements under Section 162(m) regarding shareholder approval of the material terms of the 2003 Plan, including, without limitation, the performance goals described herein.
+The Company is asking shareholders to approve the Amendments, in part, to satisfy the requirement under Section 162(m) regarding shareholder approval of the material terms of the 2003 Plan, including, without limitation, the performance goals described therein.

 The 2003 Plan was originally adopted by the Board on February 12, 2003 and was approved by the Company's shareholders at the 2003 Annual Meeting of Shareholders.
 The 2003 Plan was amended by the Board on February 17, 2005 and that amendment was approved by the Company's shareholders at the 2005 Annual Meeting of Shareholders.
 The 2003 Plan was further amended by the Board on February 8, 2007, and that amendment was approved by the Company's shareholders at the 2007 Annual Meeting of Shareholders.
-As amended in 2007 and thereafter (but prior to the Amendments being currently proposed to shareholders), the 2003 Plan made 17,500,000 shares of Common Stock available for the grant of equity awards, 6,500,000 shares of which could be used for stock awards other than options and SARS.
+Finally, the 2003 Plan was amended by the Board on February 5, 2009, and that amendment was approved by the Company's shareholders at the 2009 Annual Meeting.
+As amended in 2009 and thereafter (but prior to the Amendments being currently proposed to shareholders), the 2003 Plan made 23,500,000 shares of Common Stock available for the grant of equity awards, 4,090,000 shares of which could be used for stock awards other than options and SARs.

 The following is a summary of the 2003 Plan, as amended by the Amendments, and is therefore not complete.
-A complete copy of the 2003 Plan, as it existed prior to the Amendments in February 2009, is attached to this proxy statement as Appendix B, and a complete copy of the Amendments being considered by shareholders is attached to this proxy statement as Appendix C.
+A complete copy of the 2003 Plan, as it existed prior to the Amendments in March 2010, is attached to this proxy statement as Appendix B, and a complete copy of the Amendments being considered by shareholders is attached to this proxy statement as Appendix C.